Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations

-We hypothesize that commonsense\footnote{Our model is able to incorporate any type of knowledge besides commonsense, e.g., form legal or medical domains.} about the extracted rationale are the most important bits of information for the predictions and, implicitly, for the NLEs.
-Hence, we pass $z_i^r$s to the commonsense module to expose only the extractive rationale for commonsense expansion.
-For example, in Fig.~\ref{fig:overview}a, we obtain relevant pieces of commonsense knowledge (such as \textit{bicycle race requires bikes}) for the rationale (i.e., ``bicycle race'') which influence the prediction and the NLE generation.
+We hypothesize that inferred knowledge about the ERs are the most important bits of information for the predictions and, implicitly, for the NLEs.
+For example, in Fig.~\ref{fig:overview}a, we obtain relevant knowledge snippets (\textit{bicycle race requires bikes} and \textit{men are people}) for the ER (``bicycle race'', ``men'', ``people''), which influence both the prediction and the NLE.

-More precisely, \ours{}~incorporates a commonsense knowledge module, $\mathcal{K}$, that supports input from an appropriate modality (e.g., text or image). \ours{}~queries $\mathcal{K}$ with the extractive rationales to obtain a large pool of associated pieces of knowledge $\mathcal{S}$.
-We take advantage of recent developments in generative models capable of providing commonsense knowledge about a given entity, such as \texttt{COMET} \cite{DBLP:conf/acl/BosselutRSMCC19} for NL inputs and \texttt{VisualCOMET} \cite{DBLP:conf/eccv/ParkBMFC20} for image inputs.
-For example, given the entity ``car'', \texttt{COMET} would output pieces of commonsense knowledge such as ``car is made up of car engine, front wheel, etc.''.
-The generative commonsense module does not suffer from the no-hit issue that is typically encountered in non-parametric (retrieval) settings.
-Moreover, the parametric form of the knowledge module is easily integrable in our end-to-end framework.
-We denote the parameters of $\mathcal{K}$ as $\vartheta^k$, which are kept frozen during \ours{}'s training.
+We use a knowledge module $\mathcal{K}$, which supports input from an appropriate modality (e.g., text or image) for querying.
+We query $\mathcal{K}$ with each contiguous element of the ER (e.g., ``bicycle race'') to obtain a large pool of associated knowledge snippets $\mathcal{S}$.
+We take advantage of recent developments in generative models capable of providing background knowledge about a given entity for the ease of end-to-end training, such as \texttt{COMET} \cite{DBLP:conf/acl/BosselutRSMCC19} for NL inputs and \texttt{VisualCOMET} \cite{DBLP:conf/eccv/ParkBMFC20} for image inputs.
+The generative knowledge module does not suffer from the no-hit issue that is typically encountered in retrieval settings.
+However, \ours{}~is flexible to accommodate a retrieval-based knowledge source when equipped with a differential search (see \Cref{sec:retrieval}).
+To facilitate end-to-end training, we use soft representations of the elements of the ER---which are encoded using the embedding layer of $\mathcal{K}$ and subsequently selected by $z_i^r$ (when 1) for queries to $\mathcal{K}$.
+Finally, we denote the parameters of $\mathcal{K}$ as $\theta^k$.